openownership/data-standard/docs/standard/modelling/repr-trusts.rst

 Trust-like arrangement
 ^^^^^^^^^^^^^^^^^^^^^^
-A trust-like arrangement with local names for the entityType and interestTypes.
+A trust-like arrangement with local names for the entity type and interest types.

 .. figure:: ../../_assets/trust-scenario4.svg
    :alt: Diagram show linked statements.
 Entity statement labeled Trust A with entityType type 'arrangement', subtype 'trust', and details 'fiducie-sûreté.'
 Trust A is connected to person A by a relationship statement with interest type 'settlor' and interest details 'constituant', person B by a relationship statement with interest type 'trustee' and interest details 'fiduciaire', and person C by a relationship statement with interest type 'beneficiary' and interest details 'beneficiaire'